The following professionals lent their expertise to this article:

 Is accreditation important for online NP programs?

-Nursing schoolaccreditation is one of the most important things to consider when choosing a program, as accreditation groups approve programs that have met quality standards and adequately prepare graduates to be skilled NPs.
-Employers will also have more confidence in your skills if you graduate from an accredited program.
+Nursing school accreditation is one of the most important things to consider when choosing any type of nursing program, as accreditation organizations approve programs that have met quality standards and adequately prepare graduates to be skilled NPs.
+It’s also very likely that employers will have more confidence in your skills if you graduate from an accredited program.

-Two of the groups accepted to accredit NP programs in Michigan are the Accreditation Commission for Education in Nursing (ACEN) and the Commission on Collegiate Nursing Education (CCNE).
+Two organizations qualified to give accreditation NP programs in Michigan are the Accreditation Commission for Education in Nursing (ACEN) and the Commission on Collegiate Nursing Education (CCNE).

 What should I expect to be studying as part of an NP program?